HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/advanced-run-guides/running-on-a-hpc-with-slurm.md

     --nodes 1 \
     --cpus 4 \
     --memory 8G \
+    --extra 'partition=<your partition, if relevant>' \
-    --extra 'partition=jlessler' \
+    --extra 'email=<your email, if relevant>' \
     --skip-checkout \
     -vvv \
     simple_usa_statelevel.yml
 ```

-One notable difference is, unlike R inference, EMCEE inference only supports running on 1 node so resources for this command are adjusted accordingly.
+One notable difference is, unlike R inference, EMCEE inference only supports running on 1 node so resources for this command are adjusted accordingly:

+* Swapping 4 nodes with 1 cpu each to 1 node with 4 cpus, and
+* Doubling the memory usage from 4 nodes with 1GB each for 4GB total to 1 node with 8GB for 8GB total.

+The extra increase in memory is to run a configuration that is slightly more resource intense than the previous example.
 This command will also produce a similar set of record keeping files like before that you can safely remove after inspecting.

 ### Estimating Required Resources For A Batch Inference Job